juanmanuel96/flask-mongodb/docs/collections.md

 ##### limit method

-The `limit` method returns the first n documents of the query result.
+The `limit` method limits the cursor to the first n documents.
+Returns self for chaining DocumentSet methods.

+##### sort method

+The `sort` method sorts the cursor by the provided keys and directions.
+Returns self for chaining DocumentSet methods.

 ##### count method

-The `count` method returns an int representation of the total documents of the query result.
+The `count` method returns an int representation of the total count of documents of the cursor.

 ##### run_cursor_method

-This method allows the developer to manually run methods of the `Cursor` class on the DocumentSet instance.
+This method allows the developer to manually run methods of the `Cursor` class on the DocumentSet instance which have not been defined for the DocumentSet.